stashauke/mathstas/storage/content/activities.md

 - The **Intel International Science and Engineering Fair (ISEF)** is a science competition for high school students held in the USA.
 It offers a platform for young scientists to present their innovative research projects spanning various scientific disciplines.
 Participants from around the world showcase their work, engage with experts, and compete for awards and scholarships.
 ISEF fosters scientific inquiry, collaboration, and creativity, nurturing the next generation of scientists and innovators.

+*In highschool after solving a hard geometrical problem without a known geometrical solution, I undertook research about that geometrical configuration.
+My research paper took part in EUCYS competition achieving 3rd prize and in Polish Delta Competition awarded a gold medal.
+I published my work in the Delta Math Journal Dec.
+2020 and then wrote an article “Twin Quadrilaterals” for the Delta Math Journal.

+It very much enjoyed working on my own piece of mathematics, creating my theorems, writing my proofs in elaborate way, creating poster presentation and preparing for short lecture about my research.*

 # Camps

 If that’s not enough for you and you want to spend your summer doing maths, apply for one of those.
 You will get to meet peers as excited about maths as you from other countries, probably some big-fish fields awarded mathematician or top professor in a given field will be around to give a guest lecture.
 Math matches (it’s more fun than it sounds, trust me!), year long undergraduate course lectured in four hours, proof of a problem that remained opened for 300 years presented on a t-shirt, countless lectures and problem sets inspiring you to study maths and that’s not everything.
 Non-maths activities can include but are not limited to day trips, puzzle hunts, sports: frisbee, football, volleyball, you name it, hikes and more.
 You can also have your own lectures by becoming a semi-tutor.

 - The **Program in Mathematics for Young Scientists (PROMYS)** is a renowned summer math camp held in Boston and Oxford and is designed to challenge and engage mathematically talented high school students.
 PROMYS offers an immersive environment where students explore advanced mathematical topics through intensive problem-solving, collaboration, and in-depth discussions.
 Led by experienced mathematicians, the program encourages participants to discover and prove mathematical concepts within the field of Number Theory.

-- **MathCamp** is an intensive summer program that caters to talented high school students with a passion for mathematics and computer science.
+- **Canada/USA Mathcamp** is an intensive summer program that caters to talented high school students with a passion for mathematics and computer science.
 With locations in both the USA and Canada, MathCamp offers a rigorous curriculum taught by experienced instructors, providing participants with the opportunity to deepen their mathematical understanding and develop their problem-solving skills.
 MathCamp also encourages a sense of community among like-minded peers creating lasting friendships.

 - **Math Beyond Limits (MBL)** is a twelve day mathematical program for gifted high school students from around the world held annual in Poland.
 MBL days are filled with interesting math classes which go far beyond regular lessons, inspiring talks by campers which are 30-minute math-related presentations, and time to explore math on your own.
 Exciting special days include mountain hikes, Puzzle Hunts, and Mathematical Matches.

+*I have taken part in PROMYS twice, in 2019 at Oxford University where I studied Number Theory from basics.
+It was a great experience of spending half the day doing maths and the other half playing sports and hanging out with other math students from different countries with whom I still stay in touch.
+It was a great experience and opportunity to meet top figures in mathematics such as Martin R. Bridson Whitehead Professor of Pure Mathematics at the University of Oxford and the president of the Clay Mathematics Institute or Sir Andrew John Wiles who proved Fermat's Last Theorem, which remaind as an open problem for three and a half centuries.
+In 2020 I was a participant at PROMYS Bridge Boston, which had to be done online due to the COVID Pandemic, on that course I learned about Logic and Topology

+I haven't taken part in Canada/USA Mathcamp but heard only great things about it!
+I did take part in MBL though, in 2018 as a participant and in 2019 as a Semitutor, when I had to prepare a course and lecture in projective geometry*